 - Notification of personal data breaches: you are responsible for notifying personal data breaches to the ICO and, where necessary, other supervisory authorities in the EU, unless the breach is unlikely to result in a risk to the rights and freedoms of individuals.
 You are also responsible for notifying affected individuals (if the breach is likely to result in a high risk to their rights and freedoms).
 For more information please read our guidance on personal data breaches.

-- International transfers: you must comply with the GDPR’s restrictions on transfers of personal data outside the EU.
+- International transfers: you must comply with the UK GDPR’s restrictions on transfers of personal data outside of the UK.
 For more information please read our guidance on international transfers.

 - Co-operation with supervisory authorities: you must cooperate with supervisory authorities (such as the ICO) and help them perform their duties.